CescaNeri/cloud-epm-thesis/presentation-cloud-epm.md

 The Holding Group has a complex **financial structure** and was facing significant challenges in managing financial data across the Entities.
 Also, its reporting processes were inefficient, relying heavily on manual data entry and lacking **visibility** across the Brands.

-The first step in the creation of an EPM solution is the selection of the most **suitable tool** among the ones available.
+The first step in the creation of the EPM solution is the selection of the most **suitable tool** among the ones available.

 Here, we can see the **Gartner Magic Quadrant** for financial planning software published in 2022.
 As we can see, **Oracle Cloud** has been named Leader as it is recognized for its ability to provide a **comprehensive** and **customizable** EPM solution.